 Sensors + BigData For precision farming.

-That is why we are taking lead in transforming the small holder farmers into a knowledge based community connected and powered by precise information from our technologies.
-We make Big data actionable and Useable for small holder farmers.
+That is why we are taking lead in transforming the smallholder farmers into a knowledge-based community connected and powered by precise information from our technologies.
+We make Big data actionable and Useable for smallholder farmers.

-Ujuzi Sensor Technology
+We work with Ujuzi Sensor Technology

 Our sensor device is designed and built to work anywhere but currently being used in Kenya.
 It only needs to connect to a phone network to send data to our servers.
-It is a farm data capture device that measures soil and farm conditions to ensure we have all the necessary data on your farm in order for you to get a precise and accurate and farm specific recommendation.
+It is a farm data capture device that measures soil and farm conditions to ensure we have all the necessary data on your farm in order for you to get a precise and accurate and farm-specific recommendation.

 In less than 2 minutes, you get an SMS detailing the advice and recommended action plan, weather and best practices information.
 We use interactive SMS so farmers can ask for specific knowledge/information any time.

-We use sensors to precisely capture soil and farm data from which farmers get realtime actionable and easy to understand advice on fertilizers, seeds, weather and best practices to ensure they practice productive and sustainable agriculture.
+We use sensors to precisely capture soil and farm data from which farmers get real-time actionable and easy to understand advice on fertilizers, seeds, weather and best practices to ensure they practice productive and sustainable agriculture.

-We use our comprehensive agricultural database and precise farm data to generate insights using machine learning and data analytics to ensure that farmers get quality timely information and service providers access accurate data to deliver tageted services through our platform.
+We use our comprehensive agricultural database and precise farm data to generate insights using machine learning and data analytics to ensure that farmers get quality timely information and service providers access accurate data to deliver targeted services through our platform.

 Climate Smart Farming

-Climate change has hit small holder farmers the most.
-We make farmers more resilient through timely weather updates,and predictive insights on the weather expectations.
+Climate change has hit smallholder farmers the most.
+We make farmers more resilient through timely weather updates and predictive insights on the weather expectations.
 This helps farmers plan well for their season and reduce risk from bad weather